tushara04/cardboard_table_makerspace_documentation/README.md

 ## Design Process
 ### Brainstorming the design
-Keeping the ideas discussed above in mind, I realized it would be best to have the table top such that the weights are placed on the edges of the cardboard.
+1. Keeping the ideas discussed above in mind, I realized it would be best to have the table top such that the weights are placed on the edges of the cardboard.
+This would ensure the top is strong.
+So, I decided to have an array of vertically placed cardboard pieces interlocked perpendicularly with another set of similar, but longer in length and smaller in height, cardboard pieces.
+2. The shape should be symmetric, and cutting the cardboard in circle would have been a challenge, so I went with a rectangle.
+3. I decided to go with 4 legs for the four vertices of the rectangular top.
+They should be placed such that the edges of the cardboard are holding onto the table top, to ensure structural integrity.
+But, given that the cardboards had some areas damaged, going with a single long piece would introduce weak points that could disrupt the load path.
+Instead, I decided to design multiple cubes staked on top of and interlocked with each other.

+### Designing a prototype
+1. I first measured the dimensions of the maintained the dimensional ratio and designed the prototype.

+### Designing the table

+So, I decided to take pieces of cardboard and place them in an array.
+This set of cardboard pieces were of 60 cm in length and 25 cm in height.
+60 cm to meet the requirement and 25 cm so that they are long enough to withold immense pressure put on by the weights to be placed above.
+The whole table had to be of at least 53 cm in height, and the 3D printing spool to be rolled down was 20 cm in height, so I had at least 33 cm.
+I decided to keep 8 cm as buffer length.
+On top of these

 challenges faced:
 1. took more than the allocated 2-3 hrs to build -- mainly because i didn't start with building right away but spent much time thinking through, designing a simple prototype, and coming up with ideas without any regards for time.